Learning Abroad Center

 • Help to foster sustainable development among an indigenous community in the Amazon by developing a local association for vanilla production.

-• Assisting with reforestation and educational efforts at an ecological reserve.
+• Assist with reforestation and educational efforts at an ecological reserve.
 Plant and harvest crops, create organic compost and work with local school children.

-• Working at a sustainable agriculture reserve.
-Assist with planting and harvesting coffee and chocolate, clearing trails and raising animals.
+• Work at a sustainable agriculture reserve.
+Assist with planting and harvesting coffee and chocolate, clearing trails, and raising animals.

-• Working with indigenous traditions to progress toward sustainable development of water supply in a community.
+• Work with indigenous traditions to progress toward sustainable development of water supply in a community.

-• Working on an agro-ecological farm performing basic farm operations, selling product at the local market, and attending community meetings.
+• Work on an agro-ecological farm performing basic farm operations, selling products at the local market, and attending community meetings.

-• Assisting in the production and sale of cacao, including field work, product development, and administrative tasks.
+• Assist in the production and sale of cacao, including field work, product development, and administrative tasks.

 Research